 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

-It's been nearly 15 years since Samuel L. Jackson's Nick Fury emerged from the credits of the first Iron Man movie to name drop 'the Avengers Initiative', thereby informing us all that what we had watched wasn't just a new cinematic adaptation of a comic book character, or the start of a cinematic franchise of Iron Man movies, but rather, the start of something brand new, a cinematic universe of films.
-Since then, there have been an additional 30 films in the MCU released across five self-branded 'phases' (here's how to watch them all!).
-With Phase Four now complete and the MCU going headlong into Phase Five with the release of Ant-Man & the Wasp: Quantumania, we present our rankings of every MCU movie to date!
+It's been 16 years since Samuel L. Jackson's Nick Fury emerged from the credits of the first Iron Man movie to name drop 'the Avengers Initiative,' thereby informing us all that what we had watched wasn't just a new cinematic adaptation of a comic book character, or the start of a series of Iron Man movies, but rather, the start of something brand new, a cinematic universe of films.
+Since then, there have been more than 30 additional films in the MCU released across five self-branded 'phases' (here's how to watch them all!).
+With Phase Five so very close to coming to its conclusion (don't worry, Phase Six is less than a year away), it's time to look back at the MCU to date and ask: which movies are the best ones?

 One of the many remarkable things about the MCU as a collective entity is its consistency.
 For as much as the franchise may get grief for sanding down the artistic edges of more distinctive filmmakers and only rarely hitting a mark higher than 'well-made popcorn films', it also doesn't turn out very many stinkers.
 Even the worst film of the bunch — 2008's Incredible Hulk — isn't a bad movie.
 It is a bog standard mid '00s action film with some early trappings of what we'd later recognize as the MCU style grafted onto it.
 It suffers in these rankings a bit because those trappings are so minor and/or atypical.
 Given its protagonist is recast (and redesigned) later in the MCU and its female lead has yet to reappear, its biggest contributions to the MCU are William Hurt's Thunderbolt Ross and Tim Roth's Abomination; both have their moments, but neither are key players in the MCU.
 Again, Incredible Hulk isn't necessarily a bad movie, but it feels much more of a piece with the films of the pre-MCU superhero burst than its later counterparts, and that lands it in the bottom of the rankings.